-Timeline compression vs creative quality in commercial photography
+Timeline compression vs creative quality in product photography campaigns

-When production timelines compress, the impact is rarely just logistical.
-Less time changes how ideas are developed, how sets are built, and how images are refined before delivery.
+When production timelines compress, less time changes how ideas are developed, how sets are built, and how images are refined before delivery.

-The result is not simply a faster shoot, it’s a different level of creative quality.
+The result isn’t just a faster shoot.
+It’s a different level of creative quality.

 What timeline compression means